oidc-sweden/specifications/swedish-oidc-profile.md

 OpenID Providers MUST return claims on a best effort basis.
 However, an OpenID Provider asserting it can provide a user claim does not imply that this data is available for all its users.
 Relying Parties MUST be prepared to receive partial data.

+An OpenID Provider MUST NOT release any claim to a Relying Party that is has not been authorized to receive.
+How this authorization is handled and managed is out of scope for this profile.

 An OpenID Provider compliant with this profile MUST NOT release any identity claims in the ID token, or via the UserInfo endpoint, if they have not been explicitly requested via `scope` and/or `claims` request parameters, or by a policy known, and accepted, by the involved parties.

 The above requirement does not include the mandatory `sub` claim, and claims that do not reveal identity information about the user, for example, transaction identifiers or claims holding information about the authentication process.

-Furthermore, an OpenID Provider MUST NOT release any claims to a Relying Party that has not been authorized to receive them.
-How this authorization is handled and managed is out of scope for this profile.

 An OpenID Provider compliant with this profile MUST adhere to the following rules for release of identity claims belonging to the subject: